This post may contain affiliate links, from which we earn an income.

-The lagoon has a large free car park, treatment rooms, changing rooms, showers and a restaurant on site.
+The lagoon has a large free car park, treatment rooms, changing rooms, showers, and a restaurant on site.
 It is best known for its rejuvenating milky white waters which are thermally heated to a luxurious 39 degrees Celsius.

-There is a large pool with swim up bars and mud stations where visitors can lather mineral rich volcanic mud onto their bodies.
+There is a large pool with swim-up bars and mud stations where visitors can lather mineral-rich volcanic mud onto their bodies.
 There is an artificial waterfall and a cooler section if needed.

 The lagoon can get very busy at peak times but it is big enough that you can still find an isolated, quiet spot in which to relax.
-When the steam from the water is undisturbed, both visibility and noise is limited, so at times it can feel like you have the pool to yourself.
+When the steam from the water is undisturbed, both visibility and noise are limited, so at times it can feel like you have the pool to yourself.

 Make sure you apply generous quantities of the freely available hair conditioner onto your hair before bathing.
-The conditioner protects your hair against the silica in the water; otherwise, your hair may feel like straw for days afterwards.
+The conditioner protects your hair against the silica in the water; otherwise, your hair may feel like straw for days afterward.

 Thingvellir National Park